trbocode/Decrypt9WIP/README.md

   * __rand_seed__: _Most likely containing some random data_ - any practical use for this is unknown at the moment.
   * __movable.sed__: _This contains the keyY for decryption of data on the SD card_ - Decrypt9 itself uses this in the SD Decryptor / Encryptor and in SD padgen.
   * __seedsave.bin__: _Contains the seeds for decryption of 9.6x seed encrypted titles_ - only the seeds for installed (legit, purchased) titles are included in this.
 Use [SEEDconv](https://gbatemp.net/threads/download-seedconv-seeddb-bin-generator-for-use-with-decrypt9.392856/) (recommended) or the included Python script `seeddb_gen.py` to extract the seeds from this into the Decrypt9 readable `seeddb.bin`.
-  * __updtsave.bin__: _Contains some data relating to system updates_ - it is possible to block automatic system updates (ie. the 'update nag') with this file.
+  * __nagsave.bin__: _Contains some data relating to system updates_ - it is possible to block automatic system updates (ie. the 'update nag') with this file.
 Research is still in progress.
 [Read this](https://gbatemp.net/threads/poc-removing-update-nag-on-emunand.399460/page-5#post-5863332) and the posts after it for more information.
   * __nnidsave.bin__: _Contains your NNID data_ - this can be used to reset / remove the NNID from your system, without removing any other data.
 See [here](https://gbatemp.net/threads/download-decrypt9-open-source-decryption-tools-wip.388831/page-89#post-6000951) for instructions.
 * __File Inject...(!)__: This allows you to directly encrypt & inject various files of interest into the SysNAND and EmuNAND.
 For more information check out the list above.
 * __Health&Safety Dump__: This allows you to to dump the decrypted Health and Safety system app to your SD card.
 The dumped H&S app can be used to [create injectable files for any homebrew software](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
 * __Health&Safety Inject(!)__: This is used to inject any app into your Health & Safety system app (as long as it is smaller than the original H&S app).
 Multiple safety clamps are in place, and this is a pretty safe feature.
 Users are still adviced to be cautious using this and only use eiter the original hs.app or inject apps created with the [Universal Inject Generator](https://gbatemp.net/threads/release-inject-any-app-into-health-safety-o3ds-n3ds-cfw-only.402236/).
 This feature will detect all injectable apps on the SD card and let the user choose which one to inject.
-* __Update SeedDB__: Use this to create or update the ´seeddb.bin´ file on your SD card with the seeds currently installed in your EmuNAND.
-Only new seeds will get added to `seeddb.bin` and all ones are untouched.
+* __Update SeedDB__: Use this to create or update the ´seeddb.bin´ file on your SD card with the seeds currently installed in your Sys/EmuNAND.
+Only new seeds will get added to `seeddb.bin`, seeds already in the database stay untouched.

 ### Game Decryptor Options
 This category includes all features that allow the decryption (and encryption) of external and internal game files.
 Game files are any files that contain games and other software.
 Typical game file extensions are .CIA, .3DS and .APP.
 Game files are directly processed - the encrypted versions are overwritten with the decrypted ones and vice versa, so keep backups.
 The standard work folder for game files is `/D9Game/`, but if that does not exist, game files are processed inside the `/Decrypt9/` work folder.
 * __NCCH/NCSD Decryptor__: Use this to fully decrypt all NCCH / NCSD files in the folder.
 Files with .3DS and .APP extension are typically NCCH / NCSD files.
 A full decryption of a .3DS file is otherwise also known as _cryptofixing_.
-Important Note: Depending on you 3DS console type / FW version and the encryption in your NCCH/NCSD files you may need additional files `slot0x25KeyX.bin` and / or `seeddb.bin`.
-You're on your own for `slot0x25KeyX.bin`, but for `seeddb.bin` [this](http://tinivi.net/seeddb/) will help you.
+Important Note: Depending on you 3DS console type / FW version and the encryption in your NCCH/NCSD files you may need additional files key files (see 'Support files' above) and / or `seeddb.bin`.
 * __NCCH/NCSD Encryptor__: Use this to (re-)encrypt all NCCH / NCSD files in the folder using standard encryption (f.e. after decrypting them).
 Standard encryption can be processed on any 3DS, starting from the lowest firmware versions.
 On some hardware, .3DS files might need to be encrypted for compatibility.
 * __CIA Decryptor (shallow)__: Use this to decrypt, for all CIA files in the folder, the first layer of CIA decryption.
 The internal NCCH encryption is left untouched.
 * __CIA Decryptor (deep)__:  Use this to fully decrypt all CIA files in the folder.
 This also processes the internal NCCH encryption.
 Deep decryption of a CIA file is otherwise known as _cryptofixing_.
-This also may need additional files `slot0x25KeyX.bin` and / or `seeddb.bin`, see above.
+This also may need additional key files and / or `seeddb.bin`, see 'Support files' above.
 * __CIA Decryptor (CXI only)__: This is the same as CIA Decryptor (deep), but it does not process the 'deep' NCCH encryption for anything but the first CXI content.
 On some hardware, fully deep decrypted CIA files might not be installable, but CIA files processed with feature will work.
 * __CIA Encryptor (NCCH)__: Use this to encrypt the NCCH containers inside of the CIA files in the folder.
 NCCH encryption is required, for example, for system CIA files to be installable.
-* __CIA Encryptor (CXI only)__: This is the same as CIA Decryptor (NCCH), but it does not process anything but the first CXI content.
+* __BOSS Decryptor__: Use this to decrypt [BOSS files](http://3dbrew.org/wiki/SpotPass#Content_Container), which are typically received via Spotpass.
+This feature will decrypt all encrypted BOSS files (with a valid BOSS header) found in the folder.
+* __BOSS Encryptor__: Use this to encrypt [BOSS files](http://3dbrew.org/wiki/SpotPass#Content_Container).
+This feature will encrypt all unencrypted BOSS files (with a valid BOSS header) found in the folder.
 * __SD Decryptor/Encryptor__: Use this to decrypt or encrypt 'SD files'.
 SD files are titles, extdata and databases found inside the `/Nintendo 3DS/<id0>/<id1>/` folder.
 For this feature to work, you need to manually copy the file(s) you want to process.
 Copy them with their full folder structure (that's everything _after_ `/Nintendo 3DS/<id0>/<id1>/`) to the work / game folder.
 This feature should by now only be useful to encrypt content, decryption is much easier handled by the two features below.
 * __SD Decryptor (SysNAND dir)__: An improved version of the feature above.
 This allows you to select content from '/Nintendo 3DS/' (more specifically from the subfolder belonging to SysNAND) to be directly copied to your work / game folder and then decrypted from there.
 * __SD Decryptor (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the '/Nintendo 3DS/' subfolder belonging to the EmuNAND instead.

-### Selftest Options
+### Maintenance Options
-This category includes two special features which allow you to test Decrypt9 internal functionality.
-The selftest is used, for example, to assure that everything works as intended on a new entrypoint.
+This category includes special features which allow you to test and manage Decrypt9 internal functionality.
+* __System Info__: Displays various information about your 3DS and SD card on screen.
+Used for informational purposes and to test if information is available.
 * __Create Selftest Reference__: Run this first on a known working entrypoint to generate the selftest reference data.
 This will create a file called `d9_selftest.ref` inside your SD card root or work folder.
 * __Run Selftest__: Run the actual selftest (must have created the reference data before).
 This will create or update a file called `d9_selftest.lst` on your SD card root or work folder.
 Note: on O3DS failed `ncch_sec3_key`, `ncch_sec4_key` and `nand_ctrn_key` tests are normal and expected.
 On O3DS <= FW 7.0, `ncch_7x_key` may fail.
-On N3DS, failed `ncch_sec4_key` may fail.
+On N3DS and O3DS `ncch_sec4_key` may fail.
+With all key files (see 'Support files' available, no test should fail.
+This is used, for example, to assure that everything works as intended on a new entrypoint.
+* __Build Key Database__: This is used to build the `aeskeydb.bin`file from all available `slot0x??key?.bin` files.
+It will also process files that are not used by Decrypt9.
+With the `aeskeydb.bin`available, Decrypt9 can load keys from it and doesn't need the `slot0x??key?.bin` files anymore.
+* __De/Encrypt Key Database__: By default, the `aeskeydb.bin` created in Decrypt9 is encrypted, and the keys in it are not readable via a Hex Editor.
+Use this to either decrypt an encrypted database, or to encrypt a decrypted one.
+Note that Decrypt9 can load keys from both.

 ## Credits by Archshift
 * Roxas75 for the method of ARM9 code injection